 Bem Vindo ~ 欢迎 ~ Bienvenue ~ Willkommen ~ हार्दिक स्वागत ~ Benvenuto ~ 환영 ~ Bienvenido *

 Phillip De Leon is a Senior Member of the IEEE.
-At NMSU he was Chair of the University Research Council (2010-2011) and Associate Director for the Center for Space Telemetering and Telecommunications (1999 – 2003).
+At NMSU he was Associate Director for the Center for Space Telemetering and Telecommunications (1999 – 2003), Chair of the University Research Council (2010-2011), Associate Department Head (2011-2013), and Associate Dean of Research in the College of Engineering (2016-2019).
 He has been a visiting professor in the Department of Computer Science at University College Cork (UCC), Ireland (2002); Institute of Communications and Radio-Frequency Engineering, Vienna University of Technology (TU-Wien), Austria (2008); Multimedia Communications Department at EURECOM Campus SophiaTech, France (2016); Signal and Image Processing Department at Paris Institute of Technology (Telecom ParisTech) (2016).
-He has been a faculty summer fellow at the Sandia National Laboratories (2016-2019).
+He has been a faculty summer fellow at the Sandia National Laboratories (2016-2020).

 Phillip De Leon teaches undergraduate and graduate courses in adaptive filtering, advanced linear systems, digital speech processing, DSP, embedded DSP, mobile application development (iOS), pattern recognition and machine learning, and signals and systems.
 He has supervised the research of over 35 graduate students.
 His research has been supported by federal agencies (Air Force Research Laboratories, Army Research Laboratory, National Geospatial-Intelligence Agency, NASA), Sandia National Laboratories, and industry.
 He has published over 80 papers in international journals and conferences and has eight U.S. Patents.
 His research interests include machine learning, speech processing, and time-frequency and signals analysis.